 the bank's balance sheet after the hat has been paid for:

 A perfectly healthy bank could get into trouble in this way.
-A possible solution is to have a central bank that can print cash.
-If the European Central Bank would print € 20 on a piece of paper, and would lend this money to the bank, then there would be enough cash in the bank to pay out your deposit.
-Banning the use of cash completely, and only use bank deposits for payments, would be another solution.
+Clever minds have already figured out a solution.
+Central banks can print the needed cash.
+If the European Central Bank would print € 20 on a piece of paper, and would lend this money to the bank, there would be enough cash in the bank to pay out your deposit.
+Banning the use of cash completely, and only use bank deposits for payments, would be another option.

 the bank's balance sheet after the ECB rescues it:

 After you have paid the fisherman € 50 in cash, he can use the cash to pay off his loan, and the bank will have enough cash to pay out all deposits again, so that the central bank deposit is not needed any more.
 And so the bank can repay the central bank deposit, and everything is fine and dandy again.

 the bank's balance sheet after the fisherman repays his loan:

-In the previous example a good bank is saved.
-The bank is good because the fisherman is able to repay his loan.
-But a central bank can easily save a bad bank as well.
-If the fisherman goes bankrupt after taking out the loan, there will never be enough cash to pay out all deposits because the loan will not repaid.
-The bank is now bankrupt.
-In this case the central bank can take two pieces of paper an print € 20 on them and deposit them in the bank forever.
-The bank would still be bankrupt, but it could remain open because there is enough cash to pay out all deposits.
+The central bank just saved a solvent bank.
+The bank is solvent because the fisherman is able to repay his loan.
+But a central bank can easily save an insolvent bank as well.
+If the fisherman goes bankrupt after taking out the loan, there will never be enough cash to pay out all deposits because the loan will not be repaid.
+The bank is now insolvent, which means technically bankrupt.
+Yet, the central bank can take two pieces of paper, print € 20 on both, and deposit them in the bank forever.
+The bank would still be bankrupt, but it can remain open because there is enough cash to pay out all deposits.

 Why should banks create money?
-Without the ability of banks to create money, far fewer transactions would be possible.
+Without the ability of banks to create money, fewer transactions would be possible.
 If the hat is € 50, the legal advice € 60, the hairdo € 30, and the fish € 20, and you, the lawyer, the barber and the fisherman all have only € 10, nothing can be bought or sold.
 If the bank lends € 40 to the fisherman, he can buy a hat from you, you can buy legal advice from the lawyer, the lawyer can buy a hairdo and the barber can buy fish.
-This would all not be possible without the bank creating money.
+This wouldn’t be possible without the bank creating money.
 Debt is the basis of the capitalist economy.
 Nearly all money is debt, and without debt, the economy would come to a standstill.

 Governments can issue money, for example by printing € 20 on a piece of paper, and demand that this money should be used for payments and taxes.
 Government money is often called currency or fiat money.
 Fiat money doesn't mean that you can buy small Itialian cars with this money, but that this money is money by law.
 Governments make legal tender laws that declare that the money governments can print is the only money you can use for payments.
 A shop owner doesn't have to accept your credit card but should accept your euro bank notes because euro bank notes are legal tender.